edderiofer/riichi_advanced/documentation/wrightpatterson.md

 For the purposes of counting Three Concealed Pungs and Four Concealed Pungs, open Kongs count as Concealed Pungs.

-Doubling the points that many times, then rounding to the nearest 10, yields the score of that hand.
+Doubling the points that many times, then rounding up or down to the nearest 10, yields the score of that hand.
 (Note that East's double payment and double receipt, as well as limits, do not apply to the score of the hand, but to the payments, computed by the differences between scores.)

 ## Ending the game